jzftran/jws2txt/README.md

 Introduction
 ------------
-jws2txt is a simple command line tool allowing conversion JWS files from Jasco SpectraManager software. jws2txt converts JWS files to text files that can be used in any data analysis workflows and software.
+jws2txt is a simple command line tool allowing conversion JWS and JWB files from Jasco SpectraManager software. jws2txt converts JWS and JWB files to text files that can be used in any data analysis workflows and software.

-Contrary to Jasco SpectraManager software jws2txt allows for batch conversion of JWS files.
+Contrary to Jasco SpectraManager software jws2txt allows for batch conversion of JWS/JWB files.

 Data unpack is based on Víctor M. Hernández-Rocamora's jwsProcessor (https://github.com/vhernandez/jwsProcessor).